Teen magazine: Critical reception

-Teen magazines overtly suggest through content and pictures, how women should look, dress, and act; they more subtly suggest, through exclusion of pictures and content what women should not do, be, or think.
+The experience of reading teen magazines can result in heavy psychological impacts on their readers.
+Teen magazines may give implicit suggestions on how women should or should not behave.
 The teen magazine, with its images of corporeal perfection and promises of social success, can be seen as evidence of a social ideal to which developing teens may aspire when reading the magazine.
 Self-development is influenced by an individual's alignment with a social group.
-Such identification may lead an adolescent to form a mirror group, or clique of her own.
-As teens seek refuge in a socially safe category; teen magazines in particular offer monthly images of social promise.
+Sexualized content in teen magazines, including contradictory advice of abstinence and sexual exploration, has been criticized for its effects on teenage girls.
+Teen magazines may influence teenage girls' understanding of work, with emphasis on professional occupations and the entertainment industry.